celsobessa/video-element-srcset/README.md

 		'"@media (min-width: 720px)"': 2,
 		'"@media (min-width: 960px)"': 3,
-		'"@media (min-width: 1024px) and (orientation: landscape)"': 4 } // custom weights for your breakpoints.
+		'"@media (min-width: 1024px) and (orientation: landscape)"': 4 } // custom widths for your breakpoints.
 	// The video loading is triggered only when going from smaller to larger screens };
 videoElementSrcset.init(options);